Single Penetration Seal

 In contrast, a ‘multiservice penetration seal’ is where different types of services penetrate the one aperture.
 For instance, a letterbox aperture above a flat entrance door maybe containing a sprinkler pipe, cable tray, hot and cold water feeds and a plastic ventilation duct.

-Multiservice penetration seals typically require a Fire Batt or Fire Protection Compound to complete the larger oversized aperture.
-Services are then sealed with individual fire stop seals that are fitted within, or to, the overall seal.
+Multiservice penetration seals typically require fire batt or fire protection compound to complete the oversized aperture.
+Services are then sealed with individual firestop seals that are fitted within, or to, the overall seal.

 In accordance with BSEN1366-3:2021 section 13.7, there must be a minimum of 100mm between penetration seals, unless tested otherwise.
-So, whilst direct to wall seals/single penetrations might be an attractive proposition, multiple service spaced at least 100mm between seals may not be practically achievable.
+So, whilst direct-to-wall seals/single penetrations might be an attractive proposition, multiple services spaced at least 100mm between seals may not be achievable.

 Therefore, a multiservice penetration fire batt seal which has been ‘tested otherwise’, with a lesser spacing requirement, may be a more appropriate option.